RMAF 2019 - Denver, USA

-Etymotic also used RMAF to launch their first Bluetooth cable, the Etymotion, which can be used with any Etymotic ER-series earphones.
+Etymotic also used RMAF to launch its first Bluetooth cable, the Etymotion, which can be used with any Etymotic ER-series earphones.
 It has a Bluetooth receiver, a DAC, and an amp built in.
-Price hasn’t been set yet but they’re shooting for $159, and they’ll probably offer the Etymotion in a package deal with their earphones with a few bucks shaved off the price.
+Price hasn’t been set yet, but the company is shooting for $159.
+And it will probably offer the Etymotion in a package deal including its earphones with a few bucks shaved off the price.

 The Final D8000 Pro headphones are a revoiced version of the company’s original D8000s.
 According to Final’s Michael Brown, many customers in Europe and Asia wanted more bass than the D8000s could muster, so Final’s engineers tweaked the earcups and earpads for a fuller sound and a subtle extra kick around 3 to 4kHz.
 “They have more drive because of the midbass, and a little more life with the little bit of extra treble,” Brown said.
 The Final D8000 Pros are expected to retail for $4300 when they become available.